Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 ## Skipping Tokens

-The obvious use case in this language (and many others) is **whitespace**. skipping certain Tokens is easily accomplished by marking them with the SKIP group.
+The obvious use case in this language (and many others) is **whitespace**.
+Skipping certain Tokens is easily accomplished by marking them with the SKIP group.

 ```javascript